dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     TBD

-# AS Initiated Sequence
+# AS Initiated Sequence {#ASInitiatedSequence}

-\[Editor: this is a straw man on how to support AS initiated: authentication; just-in-time (JIT) provisioning; and authorization]
+\[Editor: AS initiated flows have been challenging to implement as OAuth 2.0 did not directly support them, so deployments bounced back and forth between the Client and AS to create a Client initiated flow.
+Here is a proposal to support AS initiated: authentication; just-in-time (JIT) provisioning; and authorization]

-There are a number of use cases where the User starts at the AS, and then based on User input, the AS redirects to a Client, and the User would like to then utilize the Client.
+In this sequence the User starts at the AS, and then based on User input, the AS redirects the User to a Client, passing an initiation token {{InitiationToken}}, and then the Client retrieves authorizations and/or identity claims about the User.
+The Client MUST be a Registered Client.
+The sequence follows:

-1. The User is at the AS and wants to use the Client.
+1. The User is interacting at the AS and wants to use the Client, and provide the Client identity claims and/or authorizations from the AS that the Client has pre-configured.

-1. The AS creates a completion handle and uri representing the User, any identity claims the User has consented to be shared with the Client, any authorizations the User or RO have consented to be shared with the Client, and the Client.
+2. The AS creates a completion handle and uri representing the identity claims and authorizations to be provided to the Client.
+The AS creates an initiation token containing the AS identifier, the completion handle, and the completion uri.

-1. The AS redirects the User to a URL the Client has configured to accept AS initiated authentication, passing the completion handle and uri as query parameters "handle" and "uri" respectively.
+3. The AS redirects the User to a URI the Client has configured to accept initiation tokens, passing the initiation token as a query parameters with the name "token".

+4. The Client verifies the initiation token.

-1. The Client then makes a completion request per {{CompletionRequest}}, and the AS responds with a completion response {{CompletionResponseJSON}} per {{CompletionResponse}}.
+5. The Client makes a completion request per {{CompletionRequest}}.

+6. The AS responds with a completion response JSON document {{CompletionResponseJSON}} per {{CompletionResponse}}.
-Note the Client MUST be a Registered Client.

-The Client now has the identity claims for the User and any authorizations.
-If Client policy permits, the Client can perform JIT provisioning if it is a new User to the Client.
+The Client now has the User identity claims and/or authorizations.
+If Client policy permits, the Client can perform JIT provisioning if the User is new to the Client.

 **AS Initiated Sequence Diagram**